huiqing/percept2/visualizations/high/README.md

-To run the offline high level visualization, there are several requirements:

-All files need to be stored in a webserver, specifically one that can run PHP.
-The webserver also needs Java 1.6 or greater.

-Once these requirements are met, navigate to regions.html in your HTML5 compliant browser.
+Navigate to regions.html in your HTML5 compliant browser.
+You must be connected to the web.

+Currently, you will need to run ws/bin/ws-server.php from the command line for the Euler diagram creation to be run.
+Soon, this will be stored externally so only a web connection will be required.

-It requires three files in various formats, and these formats must be exact.
+The visualization requires three files in various formats, and these formats must be exact.

 Example of sgroup format (see sgroup.txt):
 ```